Medical mask policy in effect during respiratory illness season

 - Children under 14 must be under adult supervision (from someone other than the patient) at all times.

-- Visiting may be restricted to protect the privacy and rights of other patients.
+- Visiting may be restricted to protect the privacy and rights of other patients and residents.

 - Your visit may be interrupted by staff to provide patient care.

 - Refrain from using scented products as other people may have severe allergies to scented products.

 - If you feel unwell, have an infection, flu-like or respiratory symptoms, or any sort of communicable disease, or have recently been in contact with anyone with these symptoms, we encourage you to stay at home until you’re well again.

 - We may not have the space to accommodate a large number of family members, but we’ll try our best.

 If you need more information – just ask so we can help create the best care experience overall.

 We operate 24 hours a day, 7 days a week.

 - Sunday: Closed